MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/manage-settings.md

 ---
 # Manage account settings

-Manage your account settings and profile details for your Microsoft Edge Developer account at [Partner Center][MicrosoftPartnerCenter].
+Manage your account settings and profile details for your Microsoft Edge Developer account at [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd).

 <!-- ====================================================================== -->
 ## Account settings

-To display your account settings, select the gear icon in the upper right-hand corner of [Partner Center][MicrosoftPartnerCenter] > **Developer settings**.
+To display your account settings, select the gear icon in the upper right-hand corner of [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) > **Developer settings**.
 In **Developer settings**, review and update the following information.

 *   Review information about your account.
 *   Links to other pages to review information.